microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 Simply Click on "Send Request" for each command to execute and upload each Yacht individually to the database.

+Each request should return a 200 HTTP status code.

 This shows how to create or update existing yacht records in the database via the REST API

 ![How to Create Yacht records](../images/humao-rest-client-create-yachts.png)